jnsmalm/pixi3d/README.md

 All notable changes to this project will be documented in the [changelog](CHANGELOG.md)

 ## Development
-For developing new features or fixing bugs, use *serve/src/index.js* with `npm run serve`.
+For developing new features or fixing bugs, use *serve/src/index.js* with `npm start`.

 ## Tests
 Automatic tests can run both using Puppeteer (Headless Chrome) or on a specific device/browser.
 Run command  `npm test` to execute tests using Puppeteer or start local web server with `npm run test:browser` and go to http://localhost:8080/.